 My living unit shares a wall with another living unit.
 Do I still qualify?

 If you own and live in a duplex or townhome that shares a wall with an adjacent unit, you qualify for our home repair service, assuming you still meet the other criteria.

 I own a mobile/manufactured home.
 Do I still qualify for your Home Repair Service?

 Our work on mobile homes is limited to accessibility construction such as ramps and handrails.
 We do not do work on repairing or weatherizing mobile homes themselves.

 Many mobile homes are located in mobile home parks and subject to HOA and management rules and regulations.
 After you have filled out the application, you will be contacted by someone in our office and will be asked to provide additional information.

 How much will a repair cost?

-The repairs provided by Habitat Snohomish are supported by a broad community of donors that make it possible to serve families for little or no direct cost beyond contributing to repairs through sweat equity.
+The repairs provided by Habitat Snohomish are supported by a broad community of donors.
+In addition, homeowners are responsible for a fee for service based on a sliding scale as well as contributing to the repairs through sweat equity.

 What is sweat equity?